6 False Myths About the Vtuber Community

 Final Thoughts

-Despite what some might think, the animated PNGs you see on screen doing funny things and saying unhinged things are adults who are trying their best to entertain you, and not an A.I. following prompts.
+Despite what some might think, the animated PNGs you see on screen doing funny things have an adult person behind them who is trying their best to entertain you.